mongodb/motor/doc/tutorial-tornado.rst

   >>> db = client.test_database
   >>> db = client['test_database']

-Creating a reference to a database does no I/O and does not accept a callback or return a Future.
+Creating a reference to a database does no I/O and does not require an ``await`` expression.

 Tornado Application Startup Sequence
 ------------------------------------